udacity/self-driving-car/datasets/udacity_launch/README.md

 To play back data
 =================
-copy the udacity_launch packagae to you catkin workspace, compile and source so that it is reachable.
+copy the udacity_launch package to you catkin workspace, compile and source so that it is reachable.

 cd udacity-dataset-2-1